and-lz/avp/readme.md

 # AVP Project

 AVP (Automatic Video Pool) is a lightweight, browser-based tool for dynamically displaying and shuffling multiple videos in a responsive grid layout.
-Designed for simplicity and accessibility, AVP is perfect for video pool management, live events, creative displays, and more.
-With no build process required, users can run the project directly from their file system using the `file://` protocol, making it ideal for quick setups and offline use.
+Designed for simplicity and accessibility, AVP is perfect for video pool management, live events, creative displays, video walls, video collages, and more.
+With no build process required, users can run the project directly from their file system using the `file://` protocol, making it ideal for quick setups, offline use, and scenarios like video kiosks, scrubbing, and pinning.
+AVP is built with JavaScript, HTML, and CSS, ensuring a responsive and lightweight experience for managing video grids.

+### TL;DR

+- **What is it?** A browser-based tool for managing and shuffling videos in a responsive grid layout.
+- **Key Features:** Dynamic grid, auto-shuffle, fullscreen support, video pinning, scrubbing, and more.
+- **Why Use It?** No build process, works offline, and runs directly from the `file://` protocol.
+- **Ideal For:** Live events, creative displays, video pool management, and personal use.
+- **Tech Stack:** JavaScript, HTML, CSS.

 ### Keywords